-While some insurers offer discounts for up to eight years of claims-free driving, the maximum figure is generally five years.
+While some car insurance groups offer discounts for up to eight years of claims-free driving, the maximum figure is generally five years.

 How much discount does a no claims bonus give?

 The British Insurance Brokers’ Association says that a driver who’s gone a year without making a claim will get a discount of around 30% off their premium, while someone in their second year of driving will get around 40% off.

 After building up a no claims bonus for a number of years, drivers can receive a maximum discount of around 60 or 65%.

-If you have an accident and take some or all of the responsibility, it’s likely that you’ll lose some or all your no-claims bonus.
+If you have an accident and take some or all of the responsibility, it’s likely that you’ll lose some or all of your no-claims bonus.
 If you’re not at fault and another party takes the blame, you should get to keep your discount.

 It’s worth remembering that a protected no claims bonus won’t entirely shield you from a higher premium when you come to renew your car insurance.
 When calculating premiums, insurers look at the number of years without claims as well as the number of claims made.